zilingh8/News_Classification/README.md

 This is a school project where I experiment with application of Logistic Regression, Multinomial Models, Data Preprocessing, Hyperparameter Tuning and Model Optimization and some evaluation and explanation for different results using different models.

+See the code and markdown explanations in "News_Classification.ipynb".